What is the Intralinks Deal Flow Predictor?

 The Intralinks Deal Flow Predictor takes account of VDRs created on Intralinks’ Dealspace platform, as well as those deals that Intralinks becomes aware of in the sales process that choose an alternative solution.
 Combined, Intralinks has visibility into a significant percentage of M&A transactions including a disproportionate share of the larger deals that are the bellwethers of M&A activity.
 Although a portion of deals reaching due diligence are never announced or completed, deals that reach the stage in which a virtual data room is needed are generally serious, with potential buyers identified and engaged in the market.
 Reports from our M&A clients suggest that deals reaching the due diligence stage are highly likely to close.
 In addition, Intralinks only reports the percentage change in deal volume year-over-year, not the absolute volume of deals.

 Does the Intralinks Deal Flow Predictor accurately forecast future announced deal activity?

 Yes.
 We believe the Intralinks Deal Flow Predictor has been a reliable predictor of future announced deal activity.

 We engaged Analysis & Inference (“A&I”), an independent statistical consulting and data science research firm, to assess, replicate and evaluate this model.
-A&I’s analysis showed that our prediction model has a very high level of statistical significance, with a more than 99.9 percent probability that the Intralinks Deal Flow Predictor is a statistically significant six-month predictive indicator of announced deal volumes, as subsequently reported by Thomson Reuters.
+A&I’s analysis showed that our prediction model has a very high level of statistical significance, with a more than 99.9 percent probability that the Intralinks Deal Flow Predictor is a statistically significant six-month predictive indicator of announced deal volumes, as subsequently reported by Refinitiv.
 We plan to periodically update the independent statistical analysis to confirm the Intralinks Deal Flow Predictor’s continuing validity as a predictor of future M&A announcements.